borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 per section.
 So for instance, that means you can do one `<<` merge at the global level, another `<<` within each configuration section, etc. (This is a YAML limitation.)

+### Deep merge

+<span class="minilink minilink-addedin">New in version 1.6.0</span>

+borgmatic performs a deep merge of merged include files, meaning that values are merged at all levels in the two configuration files.
+Colliding list values are appended together.
+This allows you to include common configuration—up to full borgmatic configuration files—while overriding only the parts you want to customize.

 ## Configuration overrides